luciusmagn/nary-lang/README.md

 # Rhai - embedded scripting for Rust

-Rhai is an embedded scripting language for Rust.
-It is meant to be a safe drop-in for your own projects and doesn't use any additional dependencies, unsafe code, or APIs outside of the ones you provide in your program.
-This allows you to have rich control over the functionality exposed to the scripting context.
+Rhai is an embedded scripting language for Rust that gives you a safe and easy way to add scripting to your applications.

-# Features

 Rhai's current feature set:

-* Straightforward integration with your application
+* Easy integration with Rust functions and data types
 * Fairly efficient (1 mil iterations in 0.75 sec on my 5 year old laptop)
 * Low compile-time overhead (~4 secs for debug build, ~11 secs for release build)
-* Simple, easy-to-use scripting language
+* Simple, easy-to-use language features
 * Support for overloaded functions
 * No additional dependencies
 * No unsafe code